ianDesson/meme-api/README.md

 # Meme-API
-This is a simple front-end and back-end application that acts as a resource for meme-text-faces This is meant to be a proof-of-concept.
+This is a simple front-end and back-end application that acts as a resource for meme-text-faces.

+This is meant to be a proof-of-concept.

 ## Back-End